ThalisD/ThalisD/README.md

 - 💬 Ask me about everything is python, python is life, python is all
 - 📫 How to reach me: Discord: Thalis#0189
 - 😄 Pronouns: Him
-- ⚡ Fun fact: IDK Nothing about phython YET!!!
+- ⚡ Fun fact: IDK to much about phython YET!!!
-- ✨  The Future: Want to Be The Number one Python Hero from this Planet!!!
-Bro!
+- ✨  The Future: DevOps

 -->